kipcole9/money/README.md

 **10. Countries have only one currency.**

 `Money` doesn't link territories (countries) to a currency - it focuses only on the `Money` domain.
-The addon package [cldr_territories](https://github.com/Schultzer/cldr_territories) does have knowledge of what curriencies are in effect throughout history for a given territory.
-See `Cldr.Territory.info/1`.
+The `Localize.Territory` module has knowledge of what currencies are in effect throughout history for a given territory.

 **11. Countries have only one currency currently in circulation.
 (Panama officially uses both PAB and USD)**